ProfJake/Assignment2/README.md

 4)  Now you must make this into an NPM module.
 Inside Exercise folder, run:

-    npm pack
+    npm init (you can use the default info to create a package.json file) npm pack

 5) Move into the tracker folder and run: